 Also, in this experiment we will investigate the motion of a simple object under the influence of a constant force.
 According to Newton's second law, the effect of a constant force is to create an accelerating motion in one dimension.
 This is of course the simplest form of application of Newton's second law.
-To check the validity of this law we will obtain two separate values for the acceleration.
-The first is by applying the dynamical relationship that we derive using Newton's second law, F = ma.
+To check the validity of this law we will obtain two separate values for the acceleration of a system.
+The first acceleration will be determined by applying the dynamical relationship that we derive using Newton's second law, F = ma.
 For the second value we will collect position measurements as a function of time and use these to obtain the value of acceleration.
 Finally, we will estimate the uncertainty in our experimental results and compare these two values of acceleration within their respective limits of uncertainty.